dschnare/vanilla/README.md

 Where `filename` is normally the file that was written to the `webRoot` will be set to the empty string and instead the `markup` argument will have the HTML markup needed to include the source scripts into an HTML document.
 This same behaviour occurs when compiling CSS files in `debug` mode.

+Example:

+    require('vanilla').compile('js/main.js', 'debug', {
+      projectRoot: './src',
+      webRoot: './web'
+    }, function (error, filename, markup) {
+      // filename is the empty string
+      // markup is HTML markup to include the scripts/styleshets from the projectRoot });

 * compress *

 Concatenates and minifies then writes to the `webRoot`.
 Keeps the same base path relative to the `projectRoo` when writing to `webRoot`.